Jaxus1/Dissenter-Bookmarklet/README.md

 <details><summary>Pale Moon</summary>
 <p>
+####Pale Moon
-Pale Moon - Make sure the bookmarks bar is enabled, then right click the bookmarks bar > New Bookmark... then add the code in "Location", and change the name to whatever you want.
+Make sure the bookmarks bar is enabled, then right click the bookmarks bar > New Bookmark... then add the code in "Location", and change the name to whatever you want.
 </p>
 </details>

 <details><summary>Brave Browser</summary>
 <p>
+####Brave Browser
 Brave Browser - Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
 If you want to change the name of the bookmark, right click it and click edit.
 </p>
 </details>

-<details><summary>Yandex Browser</summary>
+<details><summary>Yandex</summary>
 <p>
+####Yandex (Russian bots smh)
-Yandex (russian bot) Browser - Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
+Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
 If you want to change the name of the bookmark, right click it and click edit.
 </p>
 </details>

 After you add it to your bookmarks bar, make sure you're logged in on https://dissenter.com or you won't be able to comment or rate the posts, however you'll still be able to see the comments, due to a new update to Dissenter.
 To use a bookmarklet, you must click the bookmark.
 Thats how bookmarks work.

+Currently fixing instructions for Mozilla Firefox.
+At the moment, they are under "Google Chrome"

 Bookmarklets are not supported on Microsoft Edge.